Frequently Asked Questions

 What can I expect to learn during CDL training school?

 No matter where you attend truck driver training, you will be required to learn the basics of driving a tractor trailer.
 You will spend time behind the wheel of the truck learning backing, turning, shifting, and coupling and uncoupling a trailer.
 TransTech uses a closed course driving range to practice these skills before letting you out onto a public street.
-You will also also get over-the-road driving experience at school: TransTech combines rural, city, and highway driving situations so that you will have the most real-world experience possible before you’re out on your own.
+You will also get over-the-road driving experience at school: TransTech combines rural, city, and highway driving situations so that you will have the most real-world experience possible before you’re out on your own.
 Practice makes perfect no matter what you’re doing!

 Is there an age requirement to be able to obtain a CDL?